82asraju/AzureReadiness/README.md

 * [TGI Kubernetes by Heptio](https://www.youtube.com/channel/UCjQU5ZI2mHswy7OOsii_URg/videos) - Huge amount of videos on Kubernetes
 * [Hands-On:Kubernetes BootCamp](https://kubernetesbootcamp.github.io/kubernetes-bootcamp/index.html) - By the end of this bootcamp you will understand what Kubernetes does.
 You will also learn how to deploy, scale, update and debug containerized applications on a Kubernetes cluster using an interactive online terminal
 * [Katacoda Labs](https://katacoda.com/courses/kubernetes) - Learn Kubernetes using Interactive Browser-Based Scenarios
-* [Microsoft LEarning Series on Kubernetes](https://aka.ms/aksprep) - Good comprehensive learning series.
+* [Microsoft Learning Series on Kubernetes](https://aka.ms/aksprep) - Good comprehensive learning series.
 Appropriate for beginners

 ### Architecture